 - Provide at least five color photographs of the student (family, vacation, sports, hobbies, etc).
 Digital photographs are acceptable.

 - Provide a host family’s contact information, physical address, and guardianship Agreement and Consent forms completed by the legal parent(s) or appointed guardian(s).
 This is applicable if the host family information is available.
 If not, SCA will assist with finding a host family within the SCA community.

 - Pay the SEVIS I-901 fee after SCA accepts the student/issues the I-20.
 For more information go to http://www.ice.gov/sevis/students.

 Step 3 - ARRIVAL IN THE UNITED STATES

 The Immigration and Naturalization Service form I-20 A-B/ID (Certificate of Eligibility for Nonimmigrant Student Status – for Academic and Language Students) is the student’s proof that they are allowed to study in the United States as an F-1 student.
 The student takes the I-20 A-B/ID to a United States consulate to obtain a student visa.

-When the student arrives in the United States, he/she should receive a Form I-94 (Arrival-Departure Record) that will include his/her admission number to the United States.
+When the student arrives in the United States, they should receive a Form I-94 (Arrival-Departure Record) that will include their admission number to the United States.
 An Immigration Inspector will write this admission number on the USCIS Form I-20 A-B/ID.
 The Immigration Inspector will then send pages one and two of this form, known as I-20 A-B, to SCA as a record of the student’s legal admission to the United States.
 The student is expected to keep pages three and four, known as the I-20 ID.
-The I-20 ID document is the student’s proof that he/she is allowed to study in the United States as an F-1 student.
-The Form I-94 is to be kept safe by the student, since it is the student’s legal proof that he/she entered the United States legally.
+The I-20 ID document is the student’s proof that they are allowed to study in the United States as an F-1 student.
+The Form I-94 is to be kept safe by the student, since it is the student’s legal proof that they entered the United States legally.

-Pay the tuition and the International Student Fee before the first day of class.
+The tuition and the International Student Fee must both be paid before the first day of class.